.st0{fill:#FFFFFF;}

 The outsized importance of reviews poses challenges along with opportunity.
 According to the same survey, 62 percent believe they’ve seen a fake review for a local business in the past year.
 Merely 7 percent said they’re ‘not at all’ suspicious of reviews on Facebook.

-Fake and hostile reviews can cause real harm to a business, and are notoriously difficult to fight.
+Fake and hostile reviews can cause real harm to a business, and are horribly difficult to fight.
 Google, Yelp, and other popular review sites have policies and practices against such reviews; still, getting a response from them, let alone action, can be slow and frustrating.
+The US Federal Trade Commission has issued strict new rules to ban fake reviews.

 Managing reviews can take a little or a lot of time.
 But managing them is critical to a strong local search strategy.